thewca/wca-regulations/style-guide.md

 - "Each" (individual).
 - "Any" (potential, i.e. in case of applicability).
 - "Submit" instead of "hand in" or "turn in".
+- "Scramble program" of "scramble sequences" instead of "scrambling program" or "scrambling sequence".

 ### Notable Differences between the Regulations and Common Use